ElectronSutra/venture/pages/the-realm/great-houses/cynis.md

 # House Cynis

+## The Wood Nourished on Tears of the Fallen

 ![Cynis Mon](./../../../assets/house_mons/cynis.png){:style="float: left;margin-right: 7px"}

 The tangled eaves and leafy boughs of the House of Trees rise up above the port